demiculus/mentalmodel/_mental_models/inversion.md

 2. Feel depressed
 3. How can I continue feeling depressed
 4.
-- If I jerk off all day
+- If I watch porn all day
 - If I play games all day
 - If I scroll mindlessly
-- If I be physically lazy & not do any type of workout
+- If I be physically lazy & not do any workout
 - If I dwell on the thoughts of my ex
 - If I don't do anything that'll make me feel accomplised (cleaning house, reading a book, shopping ..)